20 Employee Survey Questions to Help Define Your Company Values

 2. What makes you want to stay at our organization?

 While it's important to understand what attracts talent to your organization, it's equally important to pinpoint why people stay.
 Is it the people, the culture, or maybe the perks?
-Finding out will help you determine what's retaining your top talent – and give you more insight into what your people truly value.
+Finding out will help you determine what's retaining your top talent – and give you valuable insights into what motivates your people.

 3. What's the superpower of our company?